elsehow/chesslord/README.md

 tensorboard --logdir=~/ray_results
 ```

+## tips:

-filter tags for "loss" to see policy/total/vf loss
+- filter tags for "loss" to see policy/total/vf loss
+- all checkpointing is built-in; look in the specified output directory (`~/ray_results`). you can use these model weights in subsequent experiments.